Henrymelendez/Henrymelendez/README.md

 # Henry Melendez

-Hi, I'm Henry- working in Data Engineering at Buyer Edge Platform
+Hi, I'm Henry- working in Software Engineer at Amazon Web Services

 <ins></ins>

-Previously Worked as finance, accounting, and data analytics as well as a current student at skill distillery.
+Previously Worked as finance, accounting, and data analytics as well as a former student at skill distillery, and current WGU Computer Science student

 I’m looking to to contribute to projects as a java developer